jhan125/aws-cloud-practitioner-essentials/module11/final-assessment.md

 ## 10. Which statement best describes Elastic Load Balancing?

-A service that distributes incoming traffic across multiple targets, such as Amazon EC2 instances
+`A service that distributes incoming traffic across multiple targets, such as Amazon EC2 instances`

-A service that monitors your applications and automatically adds or removes capacity from your resource groups in response to changing demand
+A service that monitors your applications and automatically adds or removes capacity from your resource groups in response to changing demand -> `AWS Auto Scaling`

-A service that provides data that you can use to monitor your applications, optimize resource utilization, and respond to system-wide performance changes
+A service that provides data that you can use to monitor your applications, optimize resource utilization, and respond to system-wide performance changes -> `Amazon CloudWatch`

-A service that enables you to set up, manage, and scale a distributed in-memory or cache environment in the cloud
+A service that enables you to set up, manage, and scale a distributed in-memory or cache environment in the cloud -> `Amazon ElasticCache`

 > Answer: `A`